 Our beautiful “Mini Me Wharf” (built by fun and generous volunteers) stands at the Wharf’s land’s end to provide an extra boost to our Wharf donations.
 It is checked daily for donations from wonderful residents and many visitors.
 We even get some Canadian in the box and gladly convert it for good works.

-The Wharf needs in excess of 750,000.00 dollars in piling and engineering repair.
+The Wharf needs in excess of 750,000.00 dollars in piling and other maintenance and engineering repairs.
 State generated port budget won’t suffice.
 You can help offset by donating to Pennies for Preservation Coupeville.

 Save the Wharf box Photo Credit: Professional photographer Denis Hill, Whidbey Panorama’s